Hoaiphong0509/pratical-test-i-on-communications/README.md

 This project is a practical test for a junior position, aiming to create a flexible web application for presenting quick content advertising through drag and drop components.
 The application has two main sites: Admin (for management) and Consumer (for presentation).

+## Pattern
+I use the Memento pattern to organize data.
+For each edit, I create a snapshot version so that users can easily undo and redo.
+If the data becomes more complex and extensive, I might consider transitioning to the Command pattern.

+Instead of using state management libraries (such as Redux, Recoil, Zustand), I've opted to utilize React's Context to manage state and skip the complicated setup steps that I believe are unnecessary for this project.
 ## Tech Stack

 - ReactJS